 Sanctions and restrictions

-The UK has imposed sanctions on hundreds of new persons (legal and natural), including President Putin and Russia's foreign minister Sergey Lavrov.
+The UK has imposed sanctions on hundreds of designated persons (legal and natural), including President Putin and Russia's foreign minister Sergey Lavrov.
 The measures included travel bans and asset freezes and will prevent those targeted from conducting business within the UK and Jersey.

 All these restrictions apply in Jersey.